pachyderm/docs-content/2.4.x/deploy-manage/manage/s3gateway/supported-operations.md

 seriesPart:
 ---

-The Pachyderm S3 gateway supports the following operations:
+The {{%productName%}} S3 gateway supports the following operations:

 * [Create bucket](#create-bucket): Creates a repo and branch.
 * [Delete bucket](#delete-bucket): Deletes a branch or a repo with all branches.